 The Candidacy/Qualifying Exam consists of two independent parts, written and oral, each worth 100 pts.
 A passing score on each is considered to be 50/100.

-The written part is administered in two days and consists of the following subjects: Classical Mechanics, Quantum Mechanics I and II, Electrodynamics I and II and Statistical Mechanics.
-There are 4 questions per subject for a total of 24 questions divided into 12 for each day of the exam.
+The written part is administered in two days and consists of the following subjects: Classical Mechanics, Quantum Mechanics I and II, Electrodynamics I and II and Statistical Physics.
+There are 4 questions per subject for a total of 24 questions divided into 12 questions for each day of the exam.
 Each question and subject carries the same weight.
 Students will have 4 hours to answer the questions on each day of the exam, which is an average of 20 minutes per question.
-No books or notes can be consulted, but a compendium of mathematical formulas, integrals, etc. may be used after inspection by the proctor.
+No books or notes can be consulted, but a compendium of mathematical formulas, integrals, etc. may be used after inspection by the proctor(s).
 Pocket calculators are allowed.

 The written exam is intended to test students’ knowledge at the undergraduate level.
 Problems are solicited from the entire faculty and range in difficulty from lower division undergraduate to first year graduate level.
 The purpose of the core classes is to prepare students for research, not primarily as preparation for the candidacy exam.
 Consequently, students are advised to prepare for the candidacy exam by studying standard upper division undergraduate texts, especially in solving problems from those texts.
-Those for all the subjects except statistical mechanics tend to cover the same material, so that any text will do.
-Undergraduate texts for thermal physics vary widely on the relative emphasis given to classical thermodynamics and statistical mechanics.
+Those for all the subjects except statistical physics tend to cover the same material, so that any text will do.
+Undergraduate texts for thermal physics vary widely on the relative emphasis given to classical thermodynamics and statistical physics.
 The UCF candidacy exam has tended to emphasize the latter subject, although not exclusively.
 Old exams are available in the department office and may be studied.
 However, effort is made to insure that specific problems from old exams never reappear in later exams.